In order to get the perfect diamond and to ensure you are buying the right diamond for your loved one, there are several factors to consider.

 Every Ethica Diamond is graded D-E and are consistent in colour, regardless of the cut or size.

 ‘Fancy diamonds’ are diamonds that are of different colours to brilliant white.
 There are colour charts for many shades of pink, blue, yellow, and more, ranging from the faintest blush pink to a vivid colour that you could mistake for a ruby.
 Fancy mined diamonds command a premium price, as they are a lot less common than their white siblings, and finding stones with consistent colour throughout is very rare indeed.

-Because the conditions in which lab created diamonds are grown are precisely controlled, fancy man made diamonds can be created to order.
+Because the conditions in which our diamonds are grown which is precisely controlled, fancy man made diamonds can be created to order.
 Please talk to us about what you would like, and we will discuss your options.

 THE ETHICA DIAMOND IS GRADED E-F FOR COLOUR BECAUSE THERE ARE NO TRACE ELEMENTS PRESENT IN THE GROWING PROCESS, WHICH COULD CONTAMINATE THE STRUCTURE AND CAUSE DISCOLOURATION.

 4. DIAMOND CARAT

 It is important to understand that a 2 carat diamond is not twice the size in diameter of a 1 carat diamond.
 This is because diamonds are measured by weight, not size – something that is often mistakenly ascribed.
 Carat weight is not the same thing as size; a one carat diamond weighs 0.2g, so a two carat stone would weigh a 0.4g, yet the dimensions would be 6.5mm and 8.0mm respectively.
 How large a diamond appears is also dictated by other factors such as shape and cut, so it is important to check the dimensions in millimetres (not just the carat weight!) before deciding which carat weight suits you best.